 GLBA is one of two current business risks related to the financial aid office.
 Read Business Risks from the Student Financial Aid Office for details and some practical steps you can take to mitigate those risks.

 In addition, the Perkins Loan program has ended.
 If your institution has not addressed this yet, consider these factors as you weigh the costs and benefits of liquidation.

 Tax Reporting and Compliance Trends

 Numerous tax reporting and compliance trends are affecting higher education.
 The CapinCrouse 2018 Higher Education Tax Reporting Trends Project examines nine key issues ranging from athletic facilities to artwork, with reporting data from institutions across the U.S. Download your free copy to see how peer institutions are handling “pouring agreements” with soft drink companies, premium seats for athletic boosters, token items for donors, and more.

 These trends and issues can seem like a lot to navigate, but awareness is the first step, followed by careful consideration and planning.

 Dan serves as Partner and Higher Education Services Director at CapinCrouse.
-He has more than 30 years of public accounting experience leading audit engagements of nonprofit organizations and for-profit industries.
-He has served on the Board of Trustees of Davis College since 1993.
+Dan has more than 35 years of public accounting experience leading audit engagements of nonprofit organizations and for-profit industries.
+He leads the firm’s higher education practice segment, which includes more than 80 client relationships, and commits a significant portion of his professional time to board training, strategic planning initiatives, and accreditation support.
+He served on the Board of Trustees of Davis College for 25 years.
 Prior to joining the firm in 2006, Dan managed audits of financial institutions, construction contractors, and manufacturers.